a-synchronous/rubico.land/articles/a-synchronous-functional-programming-handling-http.md

 The server successfully processed the request.
 The meaning of success depends on the request method:
  * `GET` - The resource has been successfully retrieved and transmitted in the response message body.
  * `HEAD` - The requested metadata about the resource is available in the response headers.
- * `POST` - The resource was created or updated successfully.
+ * `POST` - The resource was created successfully.
- * `PUT` - The resource was replaced successfully.
+ * `PUT` - The resource was created or updated successfully.
  * `PATCH` - The resource was updated successfully.
  * `DELETE` - The resource was deleted successfully.
  * `CONNECT` - The connection was established successfully.